Key Facts

 Are there medications that might help?

 If your symptoms don’t improve with a few nutrition and lifestyle changes, talk with your health care provider (HCP).
-They may be able to prescribe medicine that will help lessen or get rid of your discomforts.
+They may be able to prescribe medicine that will help lessen or get rid of your discomfort.
 There are many different medicines that are currently used to treat PMS symptoms.
-The most commonly prescribed are oral contraceptives (birth control pills) which prevent ovulation and keep hormone levels even.
-Most pills (particularly those that are low in progestin or contain drospirenone) can improve symptoms.
-Sometimes symptoms can improve even more if the pill is taken continuously (one active pill every day and no placebo pills).
+The most commonly prescribed are oral contraceptives (birth control pills) which prevent ovulation and may help minimize hormonal fluctuations.
+Most pills can improve symptoms.
+Sometimes symptoms can improve even more if the pill is taken continuously to suppress periods (one active pill every day and no placebo pills).
 Other medications such as ibuprofen or naproxen sodium can help to relieve lower back discomfort and headaches.
-A mild diuretic such as Spironolactone can lessen bloating and mood changes.
-If depression is a significant issue, your health care provider may prescribe antidepressants such as Fluoxetine, Sertraline, or other SSRI medicines either for the 7 days before your period or daily.
+If depression is a significant issue, your health care provider may suggest antidepressants either for the 7 days before your period or daily.

 Are there vitamins or minerals that will improve my symptoms?